newrelic/newrelic-python-agent/PROCESS.md

 sure APM is gated to the correct version, put in a PR to the [Agent Feature Service](https://source.datanerd.us/APM/agent_feature_service).

-24. Verify that the build number is correct in the version string in the release notes.
-If it needs to change, edit the release notes, but get in touch with the Documentation team so that they can change the URL for the release notes page.

-25. Make the "Release Notes" public.
+12. Make the "Release Notes" public.
 (You don't need to have the Documentation Team do this step.
 We have the authority to publish release notes.)

-26. Contact the Documentation team so they can release any new or changed public documentation.
+13. Contact the Documentation team so they can release any new or changed public documentation.

-27. Send an email to ``agent-releases@newrelic.com`` notifying them about the release.
+14. Send an email to ``agent-releases@newrelic.com`` notifying them about the release.
 This will go to agent-team, partnership-team, and other interested parties.
 Include a copy of the public release notes, plus a separate section if necessary with additional details that may be relevant to internal parties.

-28. Send an email to ``gts-python@newrelic.com`` with the Support notes drafted in the pre-release steps.
+15. Send an email to ``gts-python@newrelic.com`` with the Support notes drafted in the pre-release steps.

-29. Notify Python Agent Slack channel that release is out!
+16. Notify Python Agent Slack channel that release is out! ``@channel Python Agent 5.20.0.149 is released!``

-30. Make sure that all JIRA stories associated with the release version have been updated as having been released.
+17. Make sure that all JIRA stories associated with the release version have been updated as having been released.